DIY AI: Sentiment Analysis P1: The Overview

 Sentiment analysis follows this same pattern.
 Every method either reaches a different level of language depth; or trades between human effort and potential control giving pros and cons to each.
 We’ll be going through rule based, supervised learning, and deep learning.

-Rule based systems may seem antiquated; however it has major advantages; most notably, control and utilization of human knowledge.
+Rule-based systems may seem antiquated; however, they have major advantages, most notably, control and utilization of human knowledge.
 These systems are carefully crafted by linguists and domain experts to map how we think to the computer.

 Read the following sentence: